 The impressive and nicely proportioned mound on which Ruthven Barracks stands is said to be a natural leftover of the retreat of the glaciers at the end of the last ice age.
 Its regularity suggests that man has taken a hand as well.
 The mound overlooks the site of an ancient ford and ferry between it and today's Kingussie.
 This was one of the few crossing places of the middle reaches of the River Spey before it was bridged near Newtonmore in 1808, and it lies at an important junction of the routes through the Cairngorms.

 The first recorded castle to be built here appeared in 1229.
-By 1371 it formed the centre of activity of Alexander Stewart, Lord of Badenoch, and younger son of Robert II.
-More popularly knows as the Wolf of Badenoch, Stewart is mainly remembered for falling out with the Bishop of Elgin and being excommunicated by him for marital infidelity.
-In retaliation he destroyed Elgin Cathedral, and much of Elgin in 1390.
+By 1371 it formed the centre of activity of Alexander Stewart, 1st Earl of Buchan, and younger son of Robert II.
+More popularly known as the Wolf of Badenoch, Stewart is mainly remembered for falling out with the Bishop of Elgin and being excommunicated by him for marital infidelity.
+In retaliation he destroyed Elgin Cathedral, and much of Elgin, in 1390.

 After the 1715 Jacobite uprising, the Government decided to tighten its grip on the Highlands by building four fortified barracks in strategic locations.
-Ruthven Barracks was one of them, and all remains of the earlier castle were removed to make way for the structure you see today.
+Ruthven Barracks was one of them (another was Bernera Barracks in Glenelg), and all remains of the earlier castle were removed to make way for the structure you see today.
 The barracks took much longer to build than planned, and was finally completed in 1721 (see our Historical Timeline).

 In August 1745 some 200 Jacobites tried to capture Ruthven Barracks.
 A force of just 12 redcoats, commanded by a Sergeant Molloy, fought them off with the loss of just one man.
 By February 1746 Sergeant Molloy had been promoted to Lieutenant, and was still in command when a larger force of Jacobites arrived, this time equipped with artillery.
 The garrison surrendered.